OnionIoT/Onion-Docs/Omega2/Documentation/Get-Started/Using-the-Console/Developing-using-the-console.md

 ### Writing a Shell Script in the Editor App

 // TODO: add a block diagram of how the script works, add brief explanation of the script to go along with the diagram
-// TODO: change the script to take in a command line argument

 A Unix Shell is an interpreter that reads commands from the command-line and executes them.
-A Shell Script is a way of coding using those basic commands, to create a more complex program.
+A Shell Script is a way of coding using those basic commands to create a more complex program.
 Essentially, we are going to use the same basic commands from the last section to create a program that will read a message and then blink that message in morse code.

 Create a file called `morse` in the root directory using the Editor App.